Cash & Payments Sustainability Forum

 Bringing together the cash cycle for a greener future

-It will share best practice, promote cooperation and address specific environmental challenges and solutions in the cash and payments arena.
+It shares best practice, promote cooperation and address specific environmental challenges and solutions in the cash and payments arena.
+The date, location and format for the next Cash & Payments Sustainability Forum will be announced shortly.

 Organised by Reconnaissance International, publishers of last year’s white paper “Cash: a Roadmap to Sustainability”, the event is styled as a forum to focus on practitioners and decision makers.
 It is about adding value so that everybody learns, thinks, networks and comes away better able to develop policy, assess performance and options, work with others and implement new ideas.